-Our vision is a world with less terrorism, conflict, and fear.
+Our vision is a world at peace, beginning with the Middle East. #prepareforpeace

 Why Peace in the Middle East Matters